KevinMackenzie/Cubehat/Workspace/Quicksand_2013/ReadMe.txt

 Quicksand_2013.vcxproj
     This is the main project file for VC++ projects generated using an Application Wizard.
-    It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.
+    It contains information about the version of Visual CPlane++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.